AqwamCreates/DataPredict/docs/API/Models/ExpectationMaximization.md

 ### new()

 Create new model object.
-If any of the arguments are not given, default argument values for that argument will be used.
+If any of the arguments are nil, default argument values for that argument will be used.

 ```
 ExpectationMaximization.new(maxNumberOfIterations: integer, numberOfClusters: integer, epsilon: number, targetCost: number): ModelObject